jqn/reelstream.com/README.md

 ## 📄 License

-This project is a movie rental platform built with modern web technologies.
+This project is a movie discovery platform built with modern web technologies.